|

 mostly grassland.
 There are pockets of chaparral along Clarkia Trail,

-oaks and California bays.
+live oaks and California bays.
 All this variety translates into a paradise

 for wildflower lovers in spring, when you'll see different blossoms in